astronomer/docs/learn/airflow-openai.md

 [OpenAI](https://openai.com/) is an AI research and deployment company that provides an API for accessing state of the art models like [GPT-4](https://openai.com/gpt-4) or [DALL·E 3](https://openai.com/dall-e-3).
 The [OpenAI Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-openai/stable/index.html) offers modules to easily integrate OpenAI with Airflow.

-In this tutorial you'll use Airflow and the OpenAI Airflow provider to make a call to the [OpenAI API](https://platform.openai.com/docs/api-reference) to generated answers to a question you provide, create embeddings of those answers and plot them in two dimensions.
+In this tutorial you'll use Airflow and the OpenAI Airflow provider to make a call to the [OpenAI API](https://platform.openai.com/docs/api-reference) to generate answers to a question you provide, create embeddings of those answers, and plot them in two dimensions.

 ## Why use Airflow with OpenAI?